Fresh peas, sweet and light, are a delicious rite of spring. They typically debut at farmers’ markets in late spring and early summer.

 Eating peas can be helpful in stabilizing blood sugar.
 They are a decent source of protein (7 grams in 1 cup), as a starchy vegetable that is high in fiber and low in sugar, they are slowly digested and beneficial for blood sugar regulation.

-Whenever possible, buy organic frozen peas—personally, I like this brand.
+If you can’t easily find fresh peas, buy organic frozen peas, whenever possible—personally, I like this brand.
 Read the label to make sure that the only ingredient listed is “organic green peas”.
 Depending on the brand, frozen and canned peas can contain excessive amounts of added salt (check the sodium level), sugar or other preservatives.
 Despite their sweet taste, peas are relatively low in sugar.

 In this dip, sweet peas, paired with baby spinach and basil, make for a pleasing combination of starchy-sweet that’s bound to tame a (junk food) sugar craving.